tysbrown/tysbrown/README.md

 # Tyler Brown // Software Engineer in Orlando.

-JavaScript Engineer who spends his days writing React and TypeScript.
-I build useable, performant, and accessible UIs on the front-end and maintainable, scalable, and efficient infrastructure on the back-end.
+I'm a JavaScript/TypeScript Engineer first and foremost and I spend my days writing React, Node, and GraphQL across the full stack.
+I build useable, performant, and accessible UIs integrated with maintainable, scalable, and efficient infrastructure.

 ```javascript
 const tyler = {